geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/points.md

 LiberationSans         LiberationSans-Regular.ttf
 ```

-In the Mapfile itself we then reference this file and use any of the font aliases for symbols and labels.
+We then reference this file in the Mapfile, and use any of the font aliases for symbols and labels.

 In the example below we're using a
 cinema character from Google's [Material Symbols](https://fonts.google.com/icons).